Is the Capital One Savor Credit Card worth the annual fee?

 True, it doesn’t earn points that you can use for a free-award night at an amazing hotel.
 It earns something far more versatile: Straight-up cash.
 You can use that cash for a night at an amazing hotel if you like.
 Or you can use it to pay utilities.
 Or for an oil change.
 Or a new TV.
 Or a flight to Australia.

 The MMS team brings this card up often.
 A lot of us intend to open it because its earnings are so great.
 It comes with a $95, but because this card possesses the bonus categories of a few different cards, this could be a good way to consolidate your wallet by getting rid of some of those other cards and saving money on those annual fees.

 I wasn’t too hot on the Capital One Savor in the beginning, but I’m realizing that this may be the best Capital One credit card for the vast majority of us.
 It takes in the bulk of the spending most of us do every day.
-You’ll earn 4% cash back for dining (two cheers for takeout!) and entertainment, 2% cash back at grocery stores, and 1% cash back on everything else.
+You’ll earn 4% cash back for dining (two cheers for takeout!), entertainment, and popular streaming services, 3% cash back at grocery stores, and 1% cash back on everything else.

 I’ll definitely open it for a year and test it out.
 It comes with a $300 welcome bonus after meeting minimum spending requirements!
 And I spend an unbelievable amount of money in those bonus categories.